 Calvert Marine Museum

-On the mainland within a long walk or short bike ride, is the Calvert Marine Museum with a big outdoor concert venue that attracts well-know musicians during the summer.
+On the mainland within a long walk or short bike ride, is the Calvert Marine Museum with a big outdoor concert venue that attracts well-known musicians during the summer.

-The museum is worth a couple hours to see a screw-pile lighthouse as it was when the lighthouse keeper lived there, watermen boats and live otters.
+The museum is worth a couple of hours to see a screw-pile lighthouse as it was when the lighthouse keeper lived there, watermen boats, and live otters.

 You’ll also learn the history of the region.
-Historic boats/schooners offer pubic rides from the museum’s harbor through the river and into the Chesapeake Bay.
+Historic boats/schooners offer public rides from the museum’s harbor through the river and into the Chesapeake Bay.